guddev99/irctc-replica/README.md

 # irctc-replica
-its a web page using HTML and CSS ( replica of the irctc registration page.
+its a web page using HTML and CSS ( replica of the irctc registration page).